ArtemZH1990/EXANTE/README.md

 # For allure report:
 - Download repos
 - Copy absolute downloaded file path and paste in CMD(for Windows)
-- In command line use "allure serve test_results"
+- Use "allure serve test_results" in command line
 - Wait allure report generation